 The Glendale Successor Agency (the "GSA") issued \$20,810 in 2016 tax allocation refunding bonds with an average rate of 1.74% to refinance the former Glendale Redevelopment Agency's (the "Agency") outstanding Central Glendale Redevelopment Project Tax Allocation Bonds, 2010 Series.
 The 2016 Bonds mature in regularly increasing principal amounts ranging from \$6,665 to \$7,210 from 2023 to 2025.
 The advance refunding of Tax Allocation Bonds, 2010 Series resulted in a difference between the reacquisition price of refunding bonds and the net carrying amount of the refunded bonds.
-The deferred loss on refunding as of June 30, 2016 for \$1,544 is recognized and reported in the financial statements as a deferred outflow of resources and is being amortized through fiscal year 2025.
-The advance refunding also resulted in a cash flow savings of \$8,725 which is the difference between the cash flows required to service the old 2010 Bonds and the cash flows required to service the new 2016 Bonds.
-The present value of the cash flows savings net of any available reserve funds from the old debt created an economic gain of \$5,231.
+The deferred loss on refunding as of June 30, 2017 for \$1,362 is recognized and reported in the financial statements as a deferred outflows of resources and is being amortized through fiscal year 2025.